Temesgendemeke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 first line #!/bin/bash to tell terminal my code is bash script on second line "ls -la > ls_cwd_content" to write list (ls -la) on ls_cwd_content file

+9. Duplicate last line
+first line #!/bin/bash to tell terminal my code is bash script on second line "tail -n 1 iacta >> iacta" to duplicates the last line of the file